Wilkes-Barre Area High School: Construction

 Several locations were entertained for a site of the new high school, including existing school sites, the Murray Complex, and a former coal mining site known as the Pagnotti Site.
 After the zoning board denied the district's request to build a combined school at the site of Coughlin High School, the school board decided to purchase the Pagnotti Site in Plains, Pennsylvania.
 The school was ready for the 2021–2022 school year, and opened with four principals and two thousand students.

 Consolidation criticism

-Groups were against a merger for a number of reasons, and early criticism was aimed at consolidation efforts in general.
+Several groups opposed the merger for a number of reasons, and early criticism was directed at consolidation efforts in general.
 Opponents disagreed with estimates to repair the existing schools and the costs of a new school, and noted negative effects of moving to a single high school, including increased reliance on bussing and decreased community engagement.
 After the selection of the high school's location, criticism also included concerns about the health and safety of building a high school on coal ash over a former coal mine.